isteves/ds-puzzles/README.md

 [![](img/title-slide.png)](https://speakerdeck.com/isteves/teaching-data-science-with-puzzles)

-If you’d like to take a closer look at the sandwiches example from the talk, check out the [sandwiches folder](https://github.com/isteves/ds-puzzles/tree/master/11_sandwiches) in this repo.
+If you'd like to take a closer look at the sandwiches example from the talk, check out the [sandwiches folder](https://github.com/isteves/ds-puzzles/tree/master/11_sandwiches) in this repo.